undyingkevin007/format/README.md

 ##### 0.0.47

-add pug and gltf to default --file-types
+- add pug and gltf to default --file-types
+- update dependencies

 ##### 0.0.48 - unreleased